TransparencyToolkit/DocUpload/README.md

 1. Ensure you have sinatra, gpgme, pry, and dock_integrity_check installed

+2. In config.ru, set the gpg_recipient key ID to the GPG key on the OCR server.
+Set the gpg_signer to the key ID on this sever.

-2. Set the gpg_recipient key ID and lookingglass_url in the config.ru file
+3. Set the ocrserver_url and lookingglass_url in the config.ru file

-3. In this directory, run: rackup config.ru
+4. In this directory, run: rackup config.ru

-4. Go to http://localhost:9292/upload/archive_test/ArchiveTestDoc in your
+5. Go to http://localhost:9292/upload/archive_test/ArchiveTestDoc in your
 browser

 Note that "archive_test" determines the project spec (and index where the data